Just a few examples of our impact…

 Supporting New and Cutting-Edge Flight Operations

-Design and implementation of pilot operating procedures and practices for the ground-breaking Queenstown RNP night operation (Airbus A320).
+Reviews and validations of procedures and training for airlines.
+Example; Air New Zealand's ground-breaking Queenstown RNP night operation (Airbus A320).

 "Dr Jarvis' contribution was nothing short of a game changer for us" (Air New Zealand, 2019)

-Within-industry scientific research (2013 to present) on pilot attention developing general emergency prioritisation principles and processes, now in airline use and about to be launched globally across the offshore helicopter industry.
+Within-industry scientific research (2013 to present) on pilot monitoring.
+Numerous outputs, including developing general emergency prioritisation principles and processes in airline and rotary domains.

 Solving Inadvertent Slide Deployments

-Design of easyJet's unique (and unprecedented) A320 door checks, reducing inadvertent slide deployments from 10-per-year to zero.
-After 9 years, the direct financial saving to easyJet tops £3 million.
+Our design of easyJet's unique (and unprecedented) A320 door checks in 2013 reduced inadvertent slide deployments from six-per-year to zero.
 We've worked on similar successful projects with several international mixed-fleet airlines.

 Reducing Wrong-Deck Landings

-Live-flying and simulator-based programme (2015-2016) leading to recommendations being implemented by operators across the world (including pilot practices before and after platform selection and crew decisions relating to automation levels).
+Live-flying and simulator-based programme leading to recommendations implemented by operators across the world (including pilot practices before and after platform selection and crew decisions relating to automation levels).